ArchiveBox/docs/Security-Overview.md

 #### Purging entries

-Unless `--delete` is passed to `archivebox remove`, Snapshots removed from the index remain in the filesystem and their `./archive/<timestamp>` folders need to be deleted manually to be fully removed.
+Unless `--yes --delete` is passed to `archivebox remove`, Snapshots removed from the index remain in the filesystem and their `./archive/<timestamp>` folders need to be deleted manually to be fully removed.
 Imported URLs are also logged separately in `./sources`, `./logs`, and the Sonic full-text index `./sonic` and should be removed manually as well to clear all traces of a URL added by accident.
 You can search for a URL on the filesystem you're trying to remove using `grep -a -r "https://example.com/url/to/search/for"`.

 #### Permissions